 Digital text, at the basis of all computer-mediated epistemological activity, appears to view at once an ephemeral and enduring phenomenon.
 It is, as Wendy Hui Kyong Chun wrote, an “enduringly ephemeral” inscription that “create[es] unforeseen degenerative links between humans and machines.”1 At the site of its projection, on “soft” screens, the text shimmers and wanes, suspended in liquid crystal.
 At the site of its storage, on “hard” drives, among “floating gates” and ferromagnetic polarities, the text persistently adheres to recondite surfaces, where it multiplies and spreads like silicon dust.2

-This inherent duplicity is the cause of a conflicting critical account.
+This inherent duplicity is the cause of conflicting critical accounts.
 Furthermore, it engenders a fundamental alienation from the material contexts of digital knowledge production.
 Reading digitally takes place, in part, at quantum scale, beyond the reach of humans senses.
 Clandestine forces of capital and control subsequently contest such newly found microscopic expanses, thus limiting the scope of possible interpretive activity.
-Such alienation ultimately threatens critical disempowerment.
+Alienation ultimately threatens critical disempowerment.
 Laminate text is meant to name a structure by which a singular inscription fractures to occupy multiple surfaces and topographies.
-In this essay, I offer a media archeology of that structure—that is to say, a history of laminate text coming into being.
+In this essay, I offer a media archaeology of that structure—that is to say, a history of laminate text coming into being.
 It proceeds in three parts, after brief theoretical and methodological discussions.
 In the first layer or “sediment,” we will observe the admixture of natural language and control code, meant for machine consumption.
 The second is characterized by its increasing opacity: inscription becomes inaccessible to human senses.
 Finally, a layer of simulated inscription is laid down to restore some of the apparent plasticity lost in the process of lamination.

 Literary Composites (Theory)